Research Methodologies MA-ANG-3070

 17h15, Anthropole 5093; Spring Semester 2017

-The aim of this course (worth 5 credits) is to prepare students to write a mémoire in English.
+The aim of this course (worth 5 credits) is to prepare students write a mémoire in English.
 It is therefore principally directed at students who have chosen, or may choose, English as their principle discipline of an MA in Lettres.

 Requirements for validation (Pass-Fail), worth 5 credits

-In addition to participation in the seminars, including assigned reading or activities for each week, & contributing actively and intelligently to seminar discussion, students must submit a portfolio containing FOUR written assignments, which will be assessed P/F:
+: in addition to participation in the seminars, including assigned reading or activities for each week, & contributing actively and intelligently to seminar discussion, students must submit a portfolio containing FOUR written assignments, which will be assessed P/F:

 To be submitted by email and in hard copy by Week 12 - 16 May.
 Hand in, in class or in Rachel Falconer's box, outside Office 5132 (Anthropole)